AdyKalra/KnowledgeRepository/Programming|Coding/Flutter.md

 * Update the env variables - If the entry does exist, append the full path to flutter\bin
 * Run flutter doctor in cmd
 * Download and install [Android Studio](https://developer.android.com/studio/)
+* Start Android Studio, and go through the ‘Android Studio Setup Wizard’.
+This installs the latest Android SDK, Android SDK Platform-Tools, and Android SDK Build-Tools, which are required by Flutter when developing for Android.
+*